“It’s important to see that you’re not alone with your ideas. It feels nice to have other farmers wonder about… Read the

 Professional in sustainable development, works as Vice President Brand and corporate responsibility at OP Financial Group.
 Kati Ihamäki is also vice-chair of The Central Chamber of Commerce's Responsibility Board and member of the UN Global Compact Finland’s Board of Directors.
 Previously she worked as Director Corporate Sustainability at Finnair.

 Senior research scientist at Finnish Environmental Institute.
 He is a farmer, scientist and educator (Holistic Management CE).
 He has three academic degrees and over 10 years of practical experience on managing Kilpiä farm which won the WWF most environmentally friendly farm in Finland award in 2018 .
 He educates other farmers to regenerate their soils.

 Research Professor at the Natural Resources Institute Finland (Luke).
 He has almost 30 years of experience in the analysis of agricultural policies and food markets in Finland and the EU.
 His research subjects include international trade policies as well as EU and domestic agricultural policies.
 Empirical analysis of the agri-food supply chains in Finland has played a central role in his research.
 He has also vast experience in research-based policy advice.

-Michaela Ramm-Schimdt is the Managing Director of the Baltic Sea Action Group (BSAG).
+Michaela Ramm-Schmidt is the Managing Director of the Baltic Sea Action Group (BSAG).
 She has 20 years of experience from a variety of industries and organizations.
 Michaela is passionate about responsible business and sustainability has for a long time been an integral part of her work.
 As Managing Director Michaela is in charge of the operational activities of BSAG, alongside Content Director Laura Höijer.
 Michaela also heads the Foundation’s activities related to corporate relations and fundraising.
-Michaela is a lawyer by training, and holds an Aalto Executive Education Diploma in Responsible Business and is currently finishing her Executive MBA from Henley Business School.
+Michaela is a lawyer by training, and holds an Aalto Executive Education Diploma in Responsible Business and an Executive MBA from Henley Business School.